Rajib2001/Rajib2001/README.md

 # About Me
 <h1 align="center">Hi 👋, I'm Rajib Kumar Chauhan</h1>
-<h3 align="center">a passionate and dedicated full-stack web developer with a Bachelor of Technology (B.Tech) degree in Jalpaiguri Government Engineering College.
-I specialize in building dynamic, responsive, and user-friendly web applications using a variety of technologies.</h3>
+<h3 align="center">a passionate and dedicated full-stack web developer I specialize in building dynamic, responsive, and user-friendly web applications using a variety of technologies.</h3>

 <img align="right" alt="coding" width="400" src="https://cdn.dribbble.com/users/1187836/screenshots/6539429/programer.gif">

-=- **Front-end Development**: Crafting beautiful and functional user interfaces using HTML, CSS, JavaScript, and modern frameworks like React.js and Angular.
+- **Front-end Development**: Crafting beautiful and functional user interfaces using HTML, CSS, JavaScript, and modern frameworks like React.js and Angular.
 - **Back-end Development**: Designing and implementing robust server-side logic with Node.js, Express.js, and Flask.
 Proficient in working with databases such as MongoDB and PostgreSQL.
 - **Full-stack Projects**: Developing end-to-end solutions, from creating RESTful APIs to deploying applications on cloud platforms like AWS, Heroku, and Render.